 - Radio was much less expensive than TV to produce and distribute

-- Provided them with an EmailGram with facts on the premature birth issue they could use as talking points in their outreach efforts.
+- Provided them with an EmailGram including facts on the premature birth issue they could use as talking points in their outreach efforts.

 - Included distribution lists of the radio stations to which PSAs were sent for follow-up activity.